aredo01/aws-capstone/README.md

 Configure routing tables, NAT Gateway/Instances, and Internet Gateway for secure and optimized communication between resources.
 2. Create RDS MySQL Instance 🗄️
 Launch an RDS MySQL instance in the private subnet.
-Use AWS SSM Parameter Store to securely manage database credentials.
+Use SSM Parameter Store to securely manage database credentials.
 3. Configure EC2 Instances with Django App 🖥️
 Launch EC2 instances using Launch Templates.
 Install Django and required dependencies using user data scripts.
 Clone the project repository from GitHub and deploy the Django app.
 4. Set Up S3 for Media Storage 🗂️
-Create two S3 buckets: one for storing user-uploaded media and another for a static website in case of failover.
+Create two S3 buckets: one for storing user-uploaded media and another for failover static website hosting.
 5. Set Up Auto Scaling 📈
 Configure an Auto Scaling Group with a desired capacity of 1 EC2 instance, and a max size of 3 instances to handle variable loads.
 6. Configure Load Balancer and Target Group 🚦